nurudin-fst/Shopee-Affiliate-manager/README.md

 # Shopee-Affiliate-manager
-Save and manage shopee and affiliate link product\n Build With Google App Script
+Save and manage shopee and affiliate link product<br>
+Build With Google App Script